emmakolade/vastu/README.md

 - Property Management: Allow property owners to create listings for their properties, manage their listings, and update information such as price and availability. - Done :white_check_mark:

-- Buyers Accounts: Allow users to create accounts, save their favorite properties, and receive alerts when new properties that meet their criteria are added to the database.
+- Buyers Accounts: Allow users to create accounts, save their favorite properties, and receive alerts when new properties that meet their criteria are added to the database. - Halfly Done :neckbeard:

-- Communication: Implement a messaging system that allows users to communicate with property owners through the app.

-- Reviews and Ratings: Allow users to leave reviews and ratings for properties they have rented or purchased.
+- Reviews and Ratings: Allow buyers to leave reviews and ratings for properties they have rented or purchased.
 This can help other users make informed decisions about which properties to rent or buy.

+- Communication: Implement a messaging system that allows buyers to communicate with property owners through the app.

 - Maps and Directions: Integrate maps and directions to properties so that users can easily find the properties they are interested in.